ITA-Dnipro/dp-195-taqc-python/README.md

 ├── docker-compose.yaml       <= This file running app in docker
 ├── requirements.txt          <= Python packages for automated tests execution
-├── requirements-dev.txt      <= Python packages for quality of the code
+├── requirements-dev.txt      <= Python packages for quality of the code └── code-assessment.sh        <= This file running tools for code quality evaluation
 ```

 ## Usage of automated tests (without Docker)